-In short: Mixed Effect Models contain both fixed and random effects, i.e. models that analyse linear relations while decreasing the variance of other factors.
+In short: Mixed Effect Models are stastistical approaches that contain both fixed and random effects, i.e. models that analyse linear relations while decreasing the variance of other factors.

 Mixed Effect Models were a continuation of Fisher's introduction of random factors into the Analysis of Variance.
 Fisher saw the necessity not only to focus on what we want to know in a statistical design, but also what information we likely want to minimize in terms of their impact on the results.
 Fisher's experiments on agricultural fields focused on taming variance within experiments through the use of replicates, yet he was strongly aware that underlying factors such as different agricultural fields and their unique combinations of environmental factors would inadvertedly impact the results.
 He thus developed the random factor implementation, and Charles Roy Henderson took this to the next level by creating the necessary calculations to allow for linear unbiased estimates.
 These approaches allowed for the development of previously unmatched designs in terms of the complexity of hypotheses that could be tested, and also opened the door to the analysis of complex datasets that are beyond the sphere of purely deductively designed datasets.
 It is thus not surprising that Mixed Effect Models rose to prominence in such diverse disciplines as psychology, social science, physics, and ecology.

 Mixed Effect Models are - mechanically speaking - one step further with regards to the combination of regression analysis and Analysis of Variance, as they can combine the strengths of both these approaches: Mixed Effects Models are able to incorporate both categorical and/or continuous independent variables.
 Since Mixed Effect Models were further developed into Generalized Linear Mixed Effect Models, they are also able to incorporate different distributions concerning the dependent variable.